synergycodes/overflow-ui/README.md

 ## Customization

-Each overflow-ui component uses CSS variables that are derived from primitive values.
+Each Overflow UI component uses CSS variables that are derived from primitive values.

 You can override them: